LelsersLasers/Poster/README.md

 - Redirect "/" to "/poster"
 - Permission redirecting
-- Everything else

-### Stuff

-- DB
-    - SQLite backend, sqlx in rust
-- Templates
-    - minijinja?
-- User auth
+- On signup/login redirect to where they were before
-    - axum_login
+- Post/Comment score
-- Framework
+    - Post/Comment upvote/downvote
-    - axum
+- Polish and CSS

 ### Models